-One of the most contentious policy issues of the early 21st Century concerns climate change.
-In December 2015, some nations signed the Paris Agreement (see Box 1), which aims "to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
+Climate change is one of the most contentious policy issues of the early 21st Century.
+In December 2015, nations signed the Paris Agreement (see Box 1), which aims "to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
 Additionally, the agreement aims to strengthen the ability of countries to deal with the impacts of climate change."
 Likewise, the U.S. Fourth National Climate Assessment (NCA) fears that "climate change creates new risks and exacerbates existing vulnerabilities in communities across the United States, presenting growing challenges to human health and safety, quality of life, and the rate of economic growth."
 Much like former Vice President Al Gore's 2006 movie, "An Inconvenient Truth," which predicted that the world had about 15 years to avoid the death of more than a billion people from global warming, others have sought to influence the public regarding the science and politics of climate change.
-For example, the NCA's assessment that the U.S. economy would see a decline of 10% in GDP was based on a study funded by two billionaires linked to the Democratic Party - Michael Bloomberg and Tom Stever (see Bastasch 2018).
-Meanwhile, a Republican President, Donald Trump, pulled the United States (U.S.) out of the Paris Agreement in 2017, and stated that he did not believe the NCA's conclusion that the U.S. economy was already being harmed by adverse weather due to anthropogenic (human-induced) climate change and that the future would be worse 1
+For example, the NCA's assessment that the U.S. economy would see a decline of 10% in GDP was based on a study funded by two billionaires linked to the Democratic Party - Michael Bloomberg and Tom Steyer (see Bastasch 2018; Pielke 2020).
+Meanwhile, a Republican President, Donald Trump, pulled the United States (U.S.) out of the Paris Agreement in 2017, and stated that he did not believe the NCA's conclusion that the U.S. economy was already being harmed by adverse weather due to anthropogenic (human-induced) climate change and that the future would be worse.1

-It is useful to keep in mind that the largest contributing greenhouse gas (GHG) is carbon dioxide (CO2), so much so that the impact of other GHGs (e.g., methane and nitrous oxides) is translated into CO2 equivalence (which is why we use CO2 in this chapter to denote any GHG emissions).
+It is useful to keep in mind that the largest contributing greenhouse gas (GHG) is carbon dioxide (CO2), so much so that the impact of other GHGs (i.e., methane, CH4; nitrous oxide, N2O; ozone, O3; chlorofluorocarbons, CFCs; hydrofluorocarbons, HFCs and HCFCs; water vapor, H2O) is translated into CO2 equivalence (which is why we use CO2 in this chapter to denote any GHG emissions).
 The correlation between CO2 emissions from fossil fuel use and rising concentrations of atmospheric CO2 is taken to constitute evidence that human activities are responsible for climate change.
 However, there is no straightforward causal link between human fossil fuel use and temperatures, although this remains an area of contention (van Kooten 2013, pp.37-47; McKitrick and Vogelsang 2014).